-The soothing rush of a fast-flowing current, the hypnotic sequence of ripples, the serpentine journey of a river, carving its way through tangled forests and rugged countryside…new multisensory experience FLOW brings nature’s waters to life with vivid 360-degree projections and the symphonic story of Bedřich Smetana’s ‘The Moldau’.
-Coming to St. George’s Hall on May 5, the breathtaking 30-minute show will transform the historic venue into a kaleidoscope of colour and send you on an unforgettable, nature-wrapped voyage.
+The soothing rush of a fast-flowing current, the hypnotic sequence of ripples, the serpentine journey of a river, carving its way through tangled forests and rugged countryside…spectacular multi-sensory experience FLOW brings nature’s waters to life with vivid 360-degree projections and the symphonic story of Bedřich Smetana’s ‘The Moldau’.

 What will you experience at FLOW?